-Based on the results of the 2015 mathematics exam for 3rd, 4th, 5th, 6th, 7th, and 8th grade, Bronx Charter School for Excellence did not meet its objective for this outcome measure except for 3rd and 6th grade.
-The 3rd grade has 76.8 scoring Proficient which is 1.8 percentage points higher than the 75 percent goal.
-The 6th grade has 94.1 scoring Proficient which is 19.1 percentage points higher than the 75 percent goal.
-In grades 4,5,7,and 8 less than 75% of students who were enrolled in at least their second year performed at or above Proficient.
-Bronx Charter School for Excellence 4th graders fell short of the measure by 21.3 percentage points, 5th graders fell short of the measure by 5.4 percentage points, our 7th graders fell short of the measure by 19.5 percentage points, and our 8th graders fell short of the measure by 9.7 percentage points.
-While Bronx Charter School for Excellence was unable to meet the outcome measure, we saw an average increase overall of 17% due to better preparedness and an instructional shift that were fully aligned to the Common Core standards.
+Based on the results of the 2016 mathematics exam for 3rd, 4th, 5th, 6th, 7th, and 8th grade, Bronx Charter School for Excellence did not meet its objective for this outcome measure except for 6th grade.
+The 6th grade has 76.2 scoring Proficient which is 1.2 percentage points higher than the 75 percent goal.
+In grades 3, 4, 5, 7, and 8, less than 75% of students who were enrolled in at least their second year performed at or above Proficient.
+Bronx Charter School for Excellence 3rd graders fell short of the measure by 4.5 percentage points, 4th graders fell short of the measure by 14.8 percentage points, 5th graders fell short of the measure by 42.9 percentage points, our 7th graders fell short of the measure by 6.8 percentage points, and our 8th graders fell short of the measure by 39.8 percentage points.